Eleanoor/Project/REPORT.md

 LocationController.swift obtain the data of the locations around the middle point and put it in the struct LocationData, this struct is made in the LocationData.swift.
 LocationData contains the latitude, longitude, name, if its open, rating and vicinity of the loacation.
 The complicated JSON with multiple nested objects needs to be decoded correctly, for this I used CodinKeys and Conainers and NestedContainers.
 Besides the struct LocationDatas, in the same file, is an array of the LocationData.
 It starts in the WelcomeViewController.
 The two main functions in this file are createAccountButtonTapped and LogInButtonTapped.
 With the Auth.auth().CreateUser and Auth.auth().SignIn functions a new account will be created or an already excisting account will be logged in.
 If an error occurs, an UI Alert will pop up with a message that contains the error.

 So now we go through the screens with their files.
 The user starts at the WelcomeViewController.
+If the user already has an account it is possible to login in this screen.
+If not, the user can create an account.
+This is done by the functions @IBAction func createAccountButtonTapped and @IBAction func loginButtonTapped.
+In these functions the following Firebasefunctions are called: Auht.auth().signIn and Auht.auth().createAccount.
+If an internal error occurs, an UI Altert will pop up with a description of the error.

 After a succesfull login or creating account the user will be lead to the AddressViewController.
 The following functions are used.
 @IBAction func unwindToAdressViewController: this function a function that will logg out the current logged in user, and will send the user to the WelcomeViewController.